 Anyway, when I attended Mass the following morning, you can bet that I had that treasured photo in my grasp.

-There wasn’t a force on Earth, or anywhere else, for that matter, that could possibly wrest that photo away from me.
+There wasn’t a force on Earth, or anywhere else, for that matter (note: This was the early-60s so Neil Armstrong had yet to land on the moon), that could possibly wrest that photo away from me.

 Or anyone stupid enough to even try!